juliemturner/Public-Samples/README.md

 # Public Samples
 This repo is for any public published samples from presentations or blog articles.

 Please feel free to utilize the code at will.
-As such there are no garantees that any code provided in this repo will function properly in all cases, and is meant for educational use only.
+As such there are no guarantees that any code provided in this repo will function properly in all cases, and is meant for educational use only.

 USE INSTRUCTIONS: Unless otherwise stipulated all of these examples are intended to be run inside the context of a SharePoint site collection.
 Where a 3rd party library was used I make an effort to point to a public CDN where available.
 Many of these examples have references to custom files that would be stored in a library in a site collection in my own tenant.
-Please make sure you review the locataions of all reference libraries and make sure to adjust accordingly to your own needs.
+Please make sure you review the locations of all reference libraries and make sure to adjust accordingly to your own needs.

 # Blog Posts - Most recent posts at the top.